egberts/egberts.github.io-src/content/articles/vim-syntax-file-layout-new.md

 Lucky for me, I pre-mapped out all the BNF syntaxes for this Bind9 named configuration.
 And majority of its BNF static text pattern were in the forced lower-case.
-So, I chosed Choice B: Vim `keyword`/`iskeyword` are in forced lower-case and my regex supports mixed-case.
+So, I chose Choice B: Vim `keyword`/`iskeyword` are in forced lower-case and my regex supports mixed-case.

 Naming Convention
 =================

-Readablity is important.
+Readability is important.
 Consistency is also important.

 Naming convention of syntax identifier makes it easy to associate with the specific phrase within your text body in question.